vchan2/vchan2.github.io/2021APCalculusAB.md

 Tentative schedule for upcoming classes:

-Any class listed as "class" means I would like you to come to class for whole-class activities (which may not take the entire class).
+Any class listed as "<p style="color:red">class</p>" means I would like you to come to class for whole-class activities (which may not take the entire class).
 Any class listed as "spare" means there is nothing planned for that class, and everyone has a spare.
 Finally, any other class will have a specific activity, but may be used as a spare if you want.

   * Week of May.
 9
     * Monday, May.
 9: AP Calculus AB test